 Kalshi has no interest in preventing this.
-It actually increases trade volume and fees, and they're just the exchange rather than my counterparty.
+Courtsiding actually increases trade volume and fees, and they're just the exchange rather than my counterparty.
 (Well, technically Kalshi Trading LLC is Kalshi's own in-house market maker, but that's mostly for less liquid markets.)

-The Astros were playing the Angels, and it was scoreless through six innings, so we were just sitting there — and then the Angels hit a solo homer in the 7th, 8th, and 9th to win 3–0.
+The Astros were playing the Angels, and it was scoreless through six innings, so we were just sitting there, and then the Angels hit a solo homer in the 7th, 8th, and 9th to win 3–0.
 Between innings there's maybe tens of thousands, maybe $100k+ of liquidity on both sides with tight one-cent spreads, but when the at-bat starts it thins out.
 Market makers can't pull everything, though.
 Someone has to provide the market or it's not usable for anyone, and that's enough for us to get $2–3k+ in at reasonable prices.
 All we did was watch the ball leave the park and hit the hotkey.

 One of our biggest challenges was exiting positions.
 The same way everyone wants to buy options but nobody naturally sells them, retail traders love to buy "yes" rather than sell.
 This means market makers are providing much more liquidity on the asks than the bids.